viktorvan/viktorvan.github.io/pages/terms.md

 All of this information is not linked to anything that is personally identifiable.

-#### Google Analytics
+#### Plausible Analytics

-Google Analytics is a web analytics tool I use to help understand how visitors engage with this website.
-It reports website trends using cookies and web beacons without identifying individual visitors.
-You can read [Google Analytics Privacy Policy](http://www.google.com/analytics/learn/privacy.html).
+Plausible Analytics is a web analytics tool I use to help understand how visitors engage with this website.
+It does not use cookies to identify individual visitors.
+You can read [Plausible Analytics Data Policy](https://plausible.io/data-policy).